 Consumers should be able to trust sustainability claims on their clothing labels.
 We are asking European Commission policymakers to update the PEF methodology to make the label count for consumers.
 Here is where we can start:

 The use-phase has a major influence on a garment’s environmental footprint.
-Factors that extend the lifetime of clothing, including odour resistance, wrinkle resistance, less frequent laundering and the rate of reuse by further owners should be included in PEF methodology.
+Factors that extend the lifetime of clothing, including adjustable fit, odour resistance, wrinkle resistance, less frequent laundering and the rate of reuse by further owners should be included in PEF methodology.

 The socio-economic impact of fibre production and textile manufacturing is not considered in the PEF methodology.
 Credible measures of sustainability encompass planet, people and prosperity.

 The impacts of fibre production are assessed without considering whether sustainable agricultural and mining management practices are used.
 By failing to assess and incentivise sustainable production practices, an important opportunity to achieve the EU’s goal of ‘protecting and restoring natural ecosystems’ is lost.

 The PEF system is designed to facilitate like-with-like comparisons, but assessments of textiles made from natural and synthetic fibres are not yet comparable.
 Current PEF limitations present a significant challenge to the delivery of both EU strategy and the PEF goal of providing fair comparisons of products based on their environmental credentials.
 This white paper addresses the concerns with the current PEF methodology, identifies the main challenges posed and provides recommendations to not only offer more meaningful guidance to the EU consumer but also assist in delivering the EU’s environmental policy and sustainability objectives.